yagizboga/CustomWebCrawler/README.md

-Start the program by going the directory and typing "python3 main.py" an example of wordlist added for usage
+Start the program by going the directory and typing "python3 main.py".
+An example of wordlist added for usage